30 festive activities to do with your baby in December

 • Under some mistletoe

-28. Get stars in his eyes
+Get stars in their eyes

 Get a packet of glow-in-the-dark star stickers and stick them to the underside of your table.
 Shine a torch on them to activate the glow.
 Cover the table in a blanket that hangs down on either side (so it becomes a dark den).
 Now creep under the table with your youngster to look at the ‘stars’.

-29. Create a winter chandelier
+Create a winter chandelier

 Get a bangle and tie on sparkly strands of different coloured tinsel, about 15cm long.
-Hang it up, out of reach, and let your baby gaze up
+Hang it up, out of reach, and let your baby gaze up at the entrancing, light-catching, tinsel ribbons.
+The movement and the sparkle will help to stimulate their vision.

-30. Send a year end thank you
+Send a year-end thank you

 Go for a winter walk with your child.
-Find a quiet spot and tell your toddler that it’s the last day of the year – time to blow a thank you kiss up to the sky for all the happy times he’s had during the last 12 months.
+Find a quiet spot and tell your toddler that it’s the last day of the year – time to blow a thank you kiss up to the sky for all the happy times they've had during the last 12 months.
 Mwah!

 Make a sensory bottle

 Get a small, clear plastic bottle and pierce tiny, needle-thin holes in it.
 Make sure the plastic is smooth so as not to hurt your baby’s delicate fingers.
-Now fill the bottle with whole christmas spices – cloves, cinnamon sticks, whole nutmegs, dried orange slices (don’t put in any ground spices, as these may fall out of the holes). screw on the lid and tape it down super-firmly – you don’t want your baby to be able to open this.
+Now fill the bottle with whole Christmas spices – cloves, cinnamon sticks, whole nutmegs, dried orange slices (don’t put in any ground spices, as these may fall out of the holes).
+Screw on the lid and tape it down super-firmly – you don’t want your baby to be able to open this.
 Now give it to your baby to gaze at, rattle, and sniff!